 Soon we pass remote Dalwhinnie then make our descent of the Drumochter Pass, which has linked the Highlands to the Lowlands since the earliest of times.

 We'll stop in the Victorian tourist town of Pitlochry, which sits on the banks of the River Tummel.
 Queen Victoria stayed at nearby Blair Castle and enjoyed visiting Pitlochry very much.
 Her favourable comments ensured a steady flow of visitors who came to this charming town to see what pleased the Queen so much.
 Today Pitlochry retains much of its period atmosphere, as we will discover!

-The last part of our time together will take us towards the "fair city of Perth" then onwards to journey's end in Glasgow.
+The last part of our time together will take us towards the 'fair city of Perth' then make our way to journey's end in Glasgow.

 • Admission charges unless otherwise stated in the itinerary

 • Meals, snacks or items of a personal nature